All Episodes

 There's no way that happens.

-Anyway, you know, I've been re-yammering off and on about how the only way that uh the affordability thing will be fixed will be finding cheaper ways to live that are still really good ways to live.
+Anyway, you know, I've been yammering off and on about how the only way that the affordability thing will be fixed will be finding cheaper ways to live that are still really good ways to live.

 I think it will, because the alternatives are worse.

-You definitely don't want to be waiting for the bathroom with the you know, while the person who helps you buy the house is in there.
+You definitely don't want to be waiting for the bathroom with the, you know, while the person who helped you buy the house is in there.

-So if 70% would be willing to share a home purchase right there, the cost of housing went down 50%, you know, at least within the home ownership group.
+So if 70% would be willing to share a home purchase, right there, the cost of housing went down 50%, at least within the home ownership group.

-Well, allegedly the news says that uh the TikTok purchase deal is done and that China agreed and we agreed, and maybe there's some paperwork to sign, but basically it's all agreed.
+Well, allegedly, the news says that the TikTok purchase deal is done and that China agreed and we agreed and maybe there's some paperwork to sign, but basically it's all agreed.

-And uh the details were told, and this is still fog of war, because the details that I heard even yesterday are already wrong, so who knows if these are right?
+And the details were told, and this is still a fog of war because the details that I heard even yesterday are already wrong.

-But uh it would be majority American-owned uh when it was purchased.
+But it would be majority American owned when it was purchased.

 The first thing we heard is that China was going to own the algorithm and just sort of feed it to the American company.